Kyrylo Shevchenko: Education and career

-October 1995 — December 2006, he made a career in Finance and Credit bank, having occupied the position of the first deputy chairman of the Board.
+From October 1995 to December 2006, he worked at the Finance and Credit Bank, rising from head of the regulatory department to first deputy chairman of the bank’s board.

-December 2006 — May 2009, head of the State Mortgage Institution.
+From December 2006 to May 2009, he headed the State Mortgage Institution.

-May 2009 — September 2009, adviser to the Prime Minister of Ukraine Yulia Tymoshenko.
+From May to September 2009, he served as an adviser to the Prime Minister of Ukraine Yulia Tymoshenko.